havocp/xsbt-wiki/Plugins.md

 This approach skips the overhead of `publish-local` and cleaning the plugins directory of the project using the plugin.

 These are all consequences of `~/.sbt/plugins/` being a standard project whose classpath is added to every sbt project's build definition.

+# Best Practices

+If you're a plugin writer, please consult the [[Plugins Best Practices]] page; it contains a set of guidelines to help you ensure that your plugin is consistent with and plays well with other plugins.